The Asian Reporter

 The Asian Reporter is a Pacific Northwest-based newspaper, published monthly, in Portland, Oregon, United States.
 The paper was founded in 1991 and features international and local Northwest news and events with an Asian focus.
 The newspaper is published on the first Monday each month.

-The website enhances the publication by presenting some of the same in-depth articles while providing additional resources and information.
+Jaime Lim is the publisher.

+Origin

+Jaime Lim created an in-house newsletter while serving as president of the Philippine American Chamber of Commerce of Oregon.
+The goal was to keep members informed of the group's activities.
+The newsletter grew into The Asian Reporter and had six full time staffers by 2004.